Mission & vision

 We build tools.
 We teach skills.
 We remove barriers.
 Not through policy alone, but through actual working solutions in people's hands.

-A world where adaptive technology is:
+Specifically, adaptive technology that is:

 We're not waiting for the system to change.
 We're building alternatives that work now.